-Nursing is the only health profession with training available in country.
-The College of the Marshall Islands confers a three-year Associate of Science in Nursing with graduates qualifying as registered nurses, known locally as Staff Nurse 1.
+Nursing is the only health profession with training available in-country.
+The College of the Marshall Islands confers a three-year Associate of Science in Nursing degree with graduates qualifying as registered nurses, known locally as Staff Nurse 1.

 CMI was accredited by the US-based Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges in 1991.

 The Marshall Islands is a group of 1225 islands located in the South Pacific, close to the equator.
 The country gained independence in 1986 but is supported economically by a Compact of Free Association with the United States of America.
 This means that the US is the primary contributor to its economy.
 Other than this, the principal employers in the Marshall Islands are the government and the commercial and retail sectors.
 Domestic production is also on the rise, for instance in the areas of fisheries, handicrafts and subsistence agriculture.
 The Marshall Islands is a democratic nation, with a president and members of parliament elected every four years by universal suffrage.